The Queen’s Health Systems Privacy Officer

 We reserve the right to change our privacy practices as described in this Notice at any time.
 Except when required by law, we will write and make available upon request a new Notice before we make any changes in our privacy practices.
 The privacy practices in the most current Notice will apply to information we already have about you as well as any information we receive in the future.
 The Notice will contain an effective date.

-The Queen’s Health System Privacy Officer
+The Queen’s Health Systems Privacy Officer

 1301 Punchbowl Street